VulcanJS/vulcan-next/docs/features.md

 Note: [doc of NYC for TS](https://www.npmjs.com/package/@istanbuljs/nyc-config-typescript) has to be followed carefully (computing sourceMaps for TS code, installing all sibling packages...).
 The difficult part is instrumentation.

-Code coverage is totally disabled client-side when simply running tests, using ["CYPRESS_coverage" variable](https://github.com/cypress-io/code-coverage#disable-plugin) (thanks @bahmutov for enhancing the doc on this point)
+Code coverage is totally disabled client-side when simply running tests, using ["CYPRESS_coverage" variable](https://github.com/cypress-io/code-coverage#disable-plugin) (thanks [@bahmutov](https://github.com/bahmutov)).

 ### No screenshot/videos as a default